-Please note: once you select a Challenge, you won't be able to return to this page to change it.
+Navigate to the open challenges page and select the 2025 Global Challenge to which you intend to apply.
+Once you select a Challenge, you won't be able to return to this page to change it.
 If you change your mind, you'll have to start a new application.